FailAcademy/learning/adp-vancouver/_projects/01b-node-and-db.md

 - [X] Use ESLint with the [AirBnB style-guide](https://github.com/airbnb/javascript)
 - [X] Run without errors with `npm start`
 - [X] Have appropriate files compiled into a `build` directory

+### Functional

+Your project must:

+- [ ] Contain a login form allowing users to authenticate with email and password
+- [ ] Persist logged in state on page reload
+- [ ] Contain a functioning logout button
+- [ ] Allow logged-in users to create posts
+- [ ] Require that new posts contain both a title and a description
+- [ ] Allow users to optionally supply a URL linking to the content
+- [ ] Allow users to select a post category
+- [ ] Persist new posts and up-votes after page reload
+- [ ] Provide user feedback resulting from invalid input data
+- [ ] Disable the submit button when data in form fields are invalid

 ### Development